-No, of course not [helpful synchronicities are not just accidents].
-But they seem so to all who live in the outward vision only.
-"Coincidence the scientists do them call."
-But anyone with some intelligence and power of observation who lives more in an inward consciousness can see the play of invisible forces at every step which act on men and bring about events without their knowing about the instrumentation.
-The difference created by Yoga or by an inner consciousness - for there are people like Socrates who develop or have some inner awareness without Yoga - is that one becomes conscious of these invisible forces and can also consciously profit by them or use and direct them.
+Anyone with some intelligence and power of observation who lives more in an inward consciousness can see the play of invisible forces at every step which act on men and bring about events without their knowing about the instrumentation.
+The difference created by yoga or by an inner consciousness - for there are people like Socrates who develop or have some inner consciousness without yoga - is that one becomes conscious of these invisible forces and can also consciously profit by them or use and direct them.
 That is all.